uluturki/social-annotate/paper.md

 # Conclusion

 Researchers have already been using browser extension to collect data on user behavior [@capra2010hci], crowdsourcing tags [@kaur2014scholarometer], study news consumption behavior of online accounts [@chakraborty2016stop], or identification of social bots [@khayat2019vassl].
-Especially in domains require datasets collected from wide range of behaviors, sampling biases for annotation can be an issues.
-Crowdsourcing the annotation task to real users can reveal different types of accounts and users can label those accounts since they have been observing them in their own social media timelines.
-Tools for filtering social bot accounts becoming more important since platforms struggle catching up with the novel automated behaviors.
-Tools like [BotSentinel](http://botsentinel.com/) designed to mask problematic accounts, but such system can be instrumented for data collection and experimentation as well. `Social-Annotate` can be also extended to insert scores for social media users or content using popular services like [Botometer](https://botometer.iuni.iu.edu) and [Hoaxy](http://hoaxy.iuni.iu.edu/).
+Especially in domains require datasets collected from wide range of behaviors, sampling biases for annotation can become a significant issue.
+Crowdsourcing the annotation task to real users can surface a more diverse set of accounts since users can label the accounts they have are observing in their own social media timelines.
+Tools for filtering social bot accounts are also becoming more important since platforms struggle catching up with the novel automated behaviors.
+Tools like [BotSentinel](http://botsentinel.com) are designed to mask problematic accounts, however such a system can be instrumented for data collection and experimentation as well. `Social-Annotate` can also be extended to insert scores for social media users or content using popular services like [Botometer](https://botometer.iuni.iu.edu) and [Hoaxy](http://hoaxy.iuni.iu.edu/).

 We hope that by providing this tool we will reduce the overhead required for data annotation and improve the feasibility of research projects with limited resources.
+We believe enabling annotation directly on the social media platforms with minimal impact to the regular user experience can also make a wider range of studies possible.

-Finally, although we emphasize collecting annotated social media datasets as the main focus of this tool, it is possible to extend it to be used on any other website.
+Finally, although we emphasize collecting annotated social media datasets as the main focus of this tool, it is possible to extend it to be used on any content on the web.
 We welcome and strongly encourage contributions to our open-sourced repository.

 # Code repository